 - Male and female restrooms with adjoining locker rooms

-Compressed air and carbon dioxide are available at two locations on the building’s exterior to permit use of simulators for out-of-hospital exercises.
+Compressed air and carbon dioxide are available on the building’s exterior to permit use of simulators for out-of-hospital exercises.
 The Center’s proximity to two student apartment complexes allows EMS students/personnel to respond to simulated ambulance calls without leaving the Temple College campus.

 Cameras and microphones in all simulation rooms allow activities to be observed and recorded.
 Simulators can be controlled from inside the simulation rooms for one-on-one teaching, from computer stations immediately outside the simulation rooms, or from the control room.

-Simulations can be debriefed in three “smart” classrooms.
-Audiovisual equipment in these classrooms includes:
+Simulations can be debriefed in six “smart” classrooms.

 The following patient simulators are available to support instructional activities: